gboutte/mybackups-back/README.md

 - `getTemporaryDirectory` will give you the path to the directory to put the backup done by the source.
 Then the destination will take it from there.

-Then the there is two interface that you can implement.
+Then there is two interface that you can implement.
 One to allow your type to be used as a source, and another for the destination.

 - `BackupSourceInterface`